fedefloris/Malloc/README.md

 #### Buddy system

-The binary [buddy system](https://en.wikipedia.org/wiki/Buddy_memory_allocation) use blocks that are only power of 2.
+The binary [buddy system](https://en.wikipedia.org/wiki/Buddy_memory_allocation) uses blocks that are only power of 2.

 Each block has a header that contains some metadata.

 The addresses of the blocks, as well as the addresses returned by functions like 'malloc', are 16-bytes aligned so that programs like `vim`,`ls` work.

 During a block request, for example by calling `malloc(requested_size)`, the allocator follows these steps: